niltwill/vc-updatedscm/README.md

 8. To be able to enter the interior of the Howlin' Petes, you also need to change a COL file.
 Extract your "downtows.col" from gta3.img archive and replace the dowbikershop with the one from the "extras" folder.
 To modify COL files, use [steve-m's COL Editor](http://ce2.steve-m.com).
 (This is not required if you use the SCM without MC Tommy.)

-9. I highly recommend using [CLEO](http://cleo.li/download.html) and using "extras > cleo > cs-playmodels.cs" + "marina-bay-carpark-wl.cs" one is for the Marina bay carpark water level, and the other is if you wish to have support for all the player CS models.
+9. I highly recommend using [CLEO](http://cleo.li/download.html) and using "extras > cleo > cs-playmodels.cs" if you wish to have support for all the player CS models.
 From what I've seen, cleo scripts might not work well under modloader, so copy it to your game root directory's cleo folder instead.
 And alternatively of using the GXT files, you can use the FXT ones in "extras > cleo > CLEO_TEXT"

 ## Install manually